Environmental Consulting & Engineering Services - from Concept to Reality

 Cape Wind Renewable Energy Project

 In 2001, ESS was retained as the lead environmental consultant for the Cape Wind Renewable Energy Project, an offshore wind farm proposed for Nantucket Sound, Massachusetts capable of producing up to 468 MW of clean, renewable energy.
-Once completed, the project will be one of the largest offshore wind power generation facilities in the world.
 The project is the first US offshore wind facility to receive a commercial lease from the Bureau of Ocean Energy Management (BOEM) and approval of a Construction and Operations Plan (COP).
 Cape Wind has completed all required federal, state, and local permitting and has begun pre-construction Geological and Geophysical (G&G) survey activities to support final project design.

 To assist the Project Team in evaluating locations for the offshore wind farm and its electrical interconnections to the mainland, ESS conducted desktop studies using existing data in combination with Geographic Information System (GIS) technology.
 ESS prepared concept plans for various project alternatives detailing meteorological conditions, bathymetric data, wave and current regimes, navigational features, natural resources, land use and zoning, and regulatory jurisdictions.